spraise/spraise/README.md

-- 👋 Hi, I’m @spraise
+- 👋 Hi, I’m Jijie Wu, working on LUT
-- 👀 I’m interested in ...
+- 👀 My research interests is Few-shot Learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Computer Vision, Deep Learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me jijie@lut.edu.cn

 <!---
 spraise/spraise is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.